-That’s how you can successfully export/import menu on your WordPress website.
-Whether it’s for migration or for backup, there are plenty of reasons why you might need an export/import menu option in your WordPress.
+That’s how you can successfully export/import the menu on your WordPress website.
+Whether it’s for migration or backup, there are plenty of reasons why you might need an export/import menu option in your WordPress.

 We hope this article has helped you to export/import the menu into your new WordPress website.
 This was a detailed guide but if you have any issues while exporting or importing menus or pages, you can hire WordPress engineers from JustHyre.